How To Spray Drawings with Fixative

 Be sure to buy disposable gloves, as you don’t want the fixative spray getting on your skin – it is toxic!

 If your drawing is on looseleaf paper, I recommend getting a clipboard so you can spray it vertically.

 Step 2a: Preparing to spray

-Go outside, or to a well ventilated area, because just as you don’t want the spray on your skin, you also don’t want to inhale the fumes.
+Go outside, or to a well-ventilated area, because just as you don’t want the spray on your skin, you also don’t want to inhale the fumes.
 If you spray outside, make sure to do it when it isn’t windy; we’ve found that the morning is the best time to spray drawings.
-If it is windy, it’ll blow most of the spray into the wind instead of your drawing, which is just a waste.
+If it is windy, it’ll blow most of the spray into the wind instead of your drawing.

 Shake your fixative spray vigorously for 2 minutes.
 The instructions are on the can, and we can’t emphasize how important this step is.
 If you don’t mix the chemicals up, you gamble ruining your drawing.
 Unmixed fixative spray leaves a white, hazy layer that you can’t take off.

 Once you’ve finished shaking the can, test the fixative before spraying your drawing.
 To do this, put your gloves on and uncap the fixative.
 Away from your drawing, hold the button down for just a second – to get rid of any residue that may be on the cap and to make sure it’s spraying right.

 Set your drawing vertically, either against a wall or propped up on an easel.
 If you spray your drawing on the ground and spray over it, you risk dripping on your drawing and those spots will not come out.

 Hold the can about 6-8 inches away from your drawing and start spraying horizontally, beginning from outside the edges of the drawing, making sure to end past the edge of your drawing.